Tom11Butler/MLE-Capstone/README.md

 The source data is in the `data` directory.
 However, building the full dataset with the data engineering notebook would take around 5 hours from experience and require setting up an account with the TMDB API.
 It is much simpler to use the data in the `prod_movies` directory.
 This contains the data in that state after running the data engineering notebook.

+The API configuration file is only needed if you intend to run `01-data-engineering-pipeline.ipynb` (reminder - 5 hours for the full data!).
+You could, however, change a clearly named variable in the notebook to only query a sample from the API and check out the raw data for yourself.

 See the report for more detail on the project.

 ## 3. Data